Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Now you know a little bit more about the Maine Coon breed.
-The blue color is absolutely exceptional, but certainly not the only one that exists.
+The blue color is stunning, and several coat patterns with blue shades are available.
+However, the Maine coon is an exceptional feline, regardless of their coat color.
 If the Maine Coon sounds like a cat that’s right up your alley, you can look for local breeders in your area.

 Keep in mind that rescues and shelters also get purebred cats or mixes thereof.
-You could always check in to see if you could find a beautiful blue kitty to call your own.
+You can always check in to see if there’s a beautiful blue kitty in a rescue center or shelter near you.
+Whether you adopt your cat from a shelter or breeder, we’re confident you’ll love having a Maine Coone in your home for several years.

 Featured Image Credit: Nils Jacobi, Shutterstock